ryanw-mobile/OctoMeter/README.md

 ## Running the app

 I use Android Studio Koala to build the Android and Deskop apps.
 Xcode 15.4 for iOS.
+To those who don't like UI-sharing: this app was primarily design for desktop, and taking the advantage of CMP to deliver mobile versions.
+This do not imply I recommend Compose Multiplatform on iOS for all cases.

 All downloadables are provided under the [Release Section](https://github.com/ryanw-mobile/OctoMeter/releases).
 * MacOS Desktop App: We provide a DMG installer.